bhavikdand/BMSQuestions/ecom-delivery-estimate-solution/src/README.md

 4. Implement the `ProductService` interface and fix the repository interfaces.
 5. You might need to add annotations like `@Service`, `@Autowired`, `@Entity` etc. to make the solution work.
 You might also need to handle cardinality between the models.
 6. We will be using H2 database which is an in-memory SQL database.
 You do not need to implement any database related code.
 You just need to use the repository interfaces to interact with the database.
-7. Carefully examine the `TestProductController` class to understand how the controller will be tested.
-Your solution should pass all the tests in this class.
-8. Refer the libraries package to understand how to use Google Maps api.
+7. Refer the libraries package to understand how to use Google Maps api.